Investor relations

 Audit Committee

-The Company has established an Audit Committee that comprises of Michael Edelson, Mark Quartermaine and Mike Fletcher.
-Mike Fletcher is the Chairman of this Committee.
-The Audit Committee meets at least twice a year and is responsible for reviewing the integrity of the financial statements of the Group, the Group’s compliance with legal and regulatory requirements, and the adequacy and effectiveness of the Group’s internal financial controls and risk management processes including the extent to which internal audit review is required.
-It reviews the external auditors’ performance and independence and makes recommendations to the Board on the appointment of the auditors.
+The Company has established an Audit Committee that comprises Paul Edwards (Chairman), Mike Fletcher, Mark Reilly, and Davin Cushman.
+The Audit Committee meets at least three times a year and is responsible for reviewing the integrity of the Group’s financial statements, compliance with legal and regulatory requirements, and the adequacy and effectiveness of the Group’s internal financial controls and risk management processes, including the need for an internal audit review.
+It also reviews the external auditors’ performance and independence, and makes recommendations to the Board on their appointment.

 Remuneration Committee